The Sopranos gave 200 fans their own mob nicknames

 And when Twitter founder Jack Dorsey jumped in on the fun, HBO nicknamed him "Jackie No Edits."

-The promotion lasted one single day.
+The promotion lasted one single day, with 24,000 responses.

 The Twitter campaign garnered over 300 million media impressions.
 Media dollars spent: zero.